 5. Make a time capsule.
 Have your child create a time capsule to open on the next Leap Day.
 He or she can write a letter, set goals for the next few years and add a current photo or art project.
 Be sure to seal it securely and label it "Do not open until Leap Day 2020!"

 6. Stargaze.
 You're already talking about Earth's orbit and its effect on the calendar, so why not dust off the telescope?
 Due to Leap Day, there will be no last-quarter moon in North America this month (see the full explanation at Space.com).
 But Leap-Night observers will see a faint glow called the zodiacal light, which extends upwards from the horizon in a cone shape.

 7. Bake cupcakes in honor of those celebrating Leap Day birthdays.
 As if you really need an excuse to whip up a batch of treats.
 Bonus points if you decorate them with frogs or the number "29."

 8. Figure out everyone's ages in leap years.
 Kids are sure to laugh when they realize their parents are tweens.

 9. Create a playlist.
-Think "Leap of Faith" (Bruce Springsteen), "Leap Frog" (Dizzy Gillespie), "Jump" (Van Halen) and anything by Ja Rule, who was born on Leap Day.
+Think "Leap of Faith" (Bruce Springsteen), "Leap Frog" (Dizzy Gillespie), "Jump" (Van Halen) and anything by Ja Rule or Foster the People.

 10. Watch the movie "Annie."
 Leapin' Lizards, how could you not?